keithj/cl-sam/README.txt

 Read      No    Yes
 Write     No    Yes

+cl-sam is able to create BAM records de novo and may be used to create a BAM file from scratch or edit a BAM stream.
+SAM/BAM header manipulation functions are included so that new headers may be created and headers from different BAM files may be systematically merged without redundancy or avoidable conflicts.
+Where conflicts are unavoidable, error conditions are raised to alert the user.

+Sorting operations are available using an external merge sort that is extensible by user-supplied sorting predicates.

 BAM read performance is roughly 0.5x the speed of SAMtools C implementation (SBCL 1.0.30 X86_64).